Sabicool/Medicine/01 Disciplines/Endocrinology/Conditions/Adrenal Insufficiency.md

 	- Hyperkalaemia
 - Replace with fludrocortisone: fludrocortisone 100 micrograms orally, daily.
 Adjust dose according to postural blood pressure, and serum potassium and plasma renin concentrations.
 Usual dose 50 to 300 micrograms daily
 - Monitor: BP, serum sodium and potassium concentrations, plasma renin concentration
+	- If a patient has a plasma renin concentration at the lower end
 # Sources
 - eTG: Adrenal Insufficiency.
 Accessed 25/12/2025